Rather astonished to find Isle of Dogs defeat my expectations and become one of my least favorite Wes Andersons, if not the least.

 I suspect O’Connor had pretensions to making another L.A.
 Confidential, but his result doesn’t measure up to the standards of such a superior film noir.
 Note the superficial resemblances: police corruption, drugs, family pride.
 Pride and Glory’s plot only seems complex, but is actually stupid-simple.
 Exposition scenes basically lay out the plot quite early, draining any sense of mystery or suspense.
 The dialogue is peppered with a torrent of names that are challenging for the audience to connect with faces, a technique that provides only a superficial complexity to a simple plot.

 The tone is absurdly grim and totally humorless, and devoid of any human emotion beyond Ray’s grim sense of duty.
 The classic film noir element most notably lacking in this boy’s club production is any hint of women or sex.
 What few women there are in the cast barely figure into the plot.
 The most significant female character is cancer-stricken Abby (Jennifer Ehle), whose sole purpose in the plot seems to be to humanize husband Francis Jr. Pride and Glory utterly lacks the sense of verisimilitude of the television series The Wire, similarly set in the worlds of inner city drug and police cultures.
-Now is as good a time as any to state that The Dork Report does not apologize for taking advantage of any opportunity whatsoever to evangelize The Wire.
+Now is as good a time as any to state that this blog does not apologize for taking advantage of any opportunity whatsoever to evangelize The Wire.

 The setting is a version of New York City that may or may not actually exist.
 In fact, there’s an unusual disclaimer before the end credits stating its characters and events are totally fictional.
 Obviously, if there was an actual case of such massive corruption in the NYPD, we’d have heard about it.
 After the credits, there’s yet another disclaimer I’ve never seen before, stating that no one connected with the production took any money to promote the use of tobacco products.
 This Dork Reporter don’t smoke, and never has, but is offended by the notion that movies are influential in this way.
 Granted, movies are a powerful artform, and can affect people’s hearts and minds.
 The ills of society are real problems that require complex solutions, but censoring movies is not one of them.
 It’s a cheap and easy way for righteous fools to believe they are combating a problem.
 Where’s the corresponding worry that little kids will watch this movie and be inspired to grow up to be corrupt cops?